JEE-dream-team/cs207-FinalProject/docs/documentation.md

 Automatic differentiation offers several concrete benefits over alternative means of differentiation.
 Manual differentiation is prone to mathematical errors; symbolic differentiation produces expression-swelling that is costly in memory; numerical differentiation is subject to rounding errors and inefficient scaling.
 For its superiority along these dimensions, automatic differentiation has become core to machine learning applications, in applications like neural networks and in tools like TensorFlow and PyTorch.

 `jeeautodiff` is a python package for automatically differentiating a function input to the program.
-The package supports forward-mode differentiation, which means the chain rule is traversed from the innermost elementary function outward, and reverse-mode differentation, which means the chain rule is ???
+The package supports both forward-mode differentiation and reverse-mode differentiation; descriptions and advantages of each are discussed in the [Background](#Background) section below.

 # Background
 PLACEHOLDER

 # Usage
-PLACEHOLDER

 ## Installation
 The package is available on `PyPI`